m-soro/Data-Science-with-Python/projects/project2.md

 # Conclusion

-This has been a great learning project!
-It could be really tough to someone who does not have a lot of python experience and I can't imagine working with messy data!
-Numpy and Pandas are super powerful and **Python is just a fun language to write scripts and build things!**.
+This has been a great project!
+It could be really tough to someone who does not have a lot of python experience.
+I purposely avoided looking at other student's project because I want to write all of the codes.
+Aside from meeting the rubric requirements, I also wanted to implement additional features that I come up with.
+This took a lot of trial and error and many iterations.
+I learned a lot in completing this project.

 [:arrow_up:](#)